Niir Project Consultancy Services

 Land selection and cultivation

-The best places to grow Moringa are in tropical, warm and semi-arid climates.
-Select soils that are well-drained and have plenty of sunshine.
-It is drought resistant and requires little care, compared to cash crops.
-This makes it cost effective for farmers.
+The most appropriate places for Moringa growth lie in the tropical and warm semi-arid climates.
+The soils that are well drained and get maximum sunlight are selected.
+It is drought resistant and needs little care in comparison to the cash crops.
+Therefore, it is economical for farmers.

-A good investment in quality seeds and a proper soil management will result in higher yields and higher-quality products.
+Proper investment in quality seeds and a proper soil management will result in higher yields and more quality products.

 Read More: The Business of Aloe Vera Juice and Gel: Increasing Opportunities for Growth

-The processing of raw materials into high value products is one of the most profitable aspects in the Moringa industry.
-You can, for example:
+Processing raw materials into high value products is one of the most profitable areas in Moringa.
+For example, you could do

 Infrastructure and Machinery